josephcslater/array_to_latex/README.md

 # Convert Numpy/Scipy arrays to formatted LaTeX arrays

-`to_latex` converts a Numpy/Scipy array to a LaTeX array including python (c) style formating of the result.
+`array_to_latex` converts a Numpy/Scipy array to a LaTeX array including python (c) style formating of the result.

 The default is to print the result, but perhaps having it return a